0x09AL/DNS-Persist/README.md

 THE AUTHOR DOES NOT KEEP ANY RESPONSIBILITY FOR ANY MISUSE OF THE CODE PROVIDED HERE.

 ## Did I reinvent the wheel ?
-There are a lot of great work on DNS C2 but I created this software to be more focused on the persistence part.
+There is a lot of great work on DNS C2 but I created this software to be more focused on the persistence part.
 I'm no expert in C++ and this is my first "real program" in C++ (so expect some cringe worthy code).

 Suggestions about features and improvements are open.

 ## Architecture

-This software is splitted in 2 - parts.
+There are two main parts:
 1. DNS server
 2. Agent